reifjulian/reifjulian.github.io/software.md

 ---
 layout: page
-title: Coding
+title: Software
-subtitle: Coding
+subtitle: Software
-permalink: /coding/
+permalink: /software/
 ---

 My software projects are available on <a